 It takes a little while for the boat to empty out.
 The benefit of the Commodore Lounge is that you have a little exclusivity and early boarding (and a free beverage, to boot).
 But the downside is that the bottom of the ferry disembarks first, and you have to wait a bit longer for your turn to exit the ship.

-With a little patience though, you’ll be on the dock within about ten to 15 minutes and well on your way to your Catalina Island vacation.
+With a little patience, you'll be on the dock within about ten to 15 minutes and well on your way to your Catalina Island vacation.

 Other Routes that Catalina Express Travels